metamagic-games/dnd-homebrews/src/Subclasses/Monk/Way of the Selfless/WayOfTheSelfless.md

 ### Endless Endurance

-At 6th level, your body has grown comfortable with the toll you put on it.
+At 6th level, your body has adjusted to the toll you put on it and grown resilient.
 When you take a long rest, you can recover 2 endurance points.

 ### Unrivaled Senses

-By 11th level, you gain the ability to push your sense beyond their natural limits.
+By 11th level, you gain the ability to push your senses beyond their natural limits.
 When you would fail an ability check based on sight or an ability check based on hearing, you can re-roll and add your constitution modifier.

 If the ability check was based on sight, you are blinded.